allanrobert0203/ip/docs/README.md

 ## Unmarking Feature
 1. Unmarking removes a specific task in your list that you have already marked if you accidentally marked it as down previously
-2. To mark a task, type in the following command:
+2. To mark a task as done, type in the following command:
 ```text
 unmark <task number>
 ```